What is HRD Climate framework, Elements

 HRD climate is the perception of the employees about the prevailing HRD culture in the organisation which is mostly brought out through surveys, covering the entire or a sample of employees.
 Mapping such a Human Resource Development (HRD) climate helps the organization understand the existing environment and enables them to take necessary steps to modify or change certain practices if there is a perceived gap between their desired state and the current situation.

 An organisation becomes dynamic and growth-oriented if its people are dynamic and proactive.
 Through proper selection of people and by nurturing their dynamism and other competencies an organization can develop its people to be proactive and dynamic.
-To survive, an organisation needs to adopt the change in the environment and also continuously prepare their employees to meet the challenges, this will have a positive impact on the organisation.
+To survive, an organisation needs to adapt to the change in the environment and continuously prepare their employees to meet the challenges; this will positively impact the organisation.

-The HRD climate of an organisation plays a very important role in ensuring the competency, acy, and motivational development of its employees.
-The HRD climate can be created using appropriate HRD systems and leadership styles of top management.
-HRD Climate is both a means to an end as well as an end in itself.
-HRD climate is the employee’s have about the policies, procedures, practices, and conditions which exist in the perceptions of the working environment.
+The HRD climate of an organisation plays a very important role in ensuring the competency, and motivational development of its employees.
+The HRD climate can be created using suitable HRD systems and top management leadership styles.
+HRD Climate is both a means to an end and an end.
+HRD climate is what employees have about the policies, procedures, practices, and conditions in their perceptions of the working environment.
 The HRD Climate survey instrument developed by T.V.
 Rao and E. Abraham has conceptualised HRD Climate under three dimensions of general climate, OCTAPAC culture implementation of HRD mechanisms.

 According to Abraham, “HRD climate is a set of characteristics of an organisation which are referred in descriptions employees make of the policies, practices, and conditions which exist in the working environment”.